daffidilly/pynini/README.md

-# Pynini
+# Conflatinntor

-Pynini is a fast, simple and standalone "flat" or "static" HTML generator.
+The Conflatinator, formerly known as Pynini, is a fast, simple, standalone "static" HTML generator.

-**Note: Pynini works but is still alpha.**

 ## Installation